ykpivot/concourse-pcf-usage-report/presentations/PCF_ChargeBack_Strategies.md

 - For each PCF Org/Space, for the week/month/year, get:
   - Application Instances usage
-     - RAM allocated
+     - RAM consumption
-     - Disk allocated
+     - Disk consumption
      - Duration of instances (e.g. in seconds)

   - Services Instances usage